 Although China has been gradually opening up its $9.4 trillion domestic bond market to external investors, the number of foreign participants diving in is still tiny, analysts say.

-On 3 July, the Chinese authority launched the Bond Connect scheme, a new mutual market access programme that allows investors from mainland China and overseas to trade in each other’s respective bond markets.
+, a new mutual market access programme that allows investors from mainland China and overseas to trade in each other’s respective bond markets.
 The Chinese authority has also since announced that it will allow foreign agencies to give ratings to its domestic bond issuers.

 However, there has been no great rush to invest; foreign money in the market amounts to just $119 billion – less than 2% of the market’s value.
 ‘There are three major reasons preventing foreign investors from participating in the onshore bond market,’ Angus To, deputy head of research at ICBC International told Citywire Asia.